TACC/benchpro/README.md

 Assuming the above process was successful, you can now run a benchmark using your installed application.
 The benchmark process is similar to building; a config file is used to populate a template.
-A benchmark .cfg file can be provided with the `--parmam`, if not input is provided, the default cfg file will be used, located in `config/run/`
+A benchmark .cfg file can be provided with the `--parmam`, if no input is provided, the default cfg file will be used, located in `config/run/`

 Run the LAMMPS benchmark with: